sonia-robin/dish-discovery-app/README.md

 📚 Search Memory Lane:
 Worried about forgetting your favourites?
 Fear not, the search history is saved in local storage, accessible from the navbar.

-## Usage
-🔍 Search & Choose:
-Type in your cravings and dietary needs.
-Our app serves up 6 recipes that match your every whim.
-Each recipe is a clickable card.
-👩‍🍳 Cooking Journey:
-Click the card to discover cooking time, servings, ingredients & step-by-step instructions.
-🎥 Culinary Cinema:
- Below the recipes, a clickable treasure trove of YouTube videos awaits.
-📚 Search Memory Lane:
-Worried about forgetting your favourites?
-Fear not, the search history is saved in local storage, accessible from the navbar.

 ## Live Demo
 https://sonia-robin.github.io/dish-discovery-app/